xot/ElectraOne/DOCUMENTATION.md

 ## Value mapping

 For certain controls, the default mixer preset contains some additional formatting instructions (using the E1 LUA based formatting functions).

+We refrain from using the method used by almost all other remotes scripts to correctly display the values as shown by Live also on the remote control surface, as it would make the remote script much more complex, and for enumerated controls the overlay system supported by the Electra One already makes sure the correct values are shown.
+The only 'problematic' controls are the non-linear ones (e.g. volume).
+The values to display are interpolated using the tables experimentally established and documented below.

 - Pan
 : mapped to 50L - C - 50L